Answers to Questions About Your Child's Mental Health

 Is spending most of his or her time alone instead of with friends or family

-Has declining grades or interest in school
+Has decreasing grades or interest in school

-Is hyperactive, impulsive or has trouble concentrating
+Is hyperactive, impulsive, or has trouble concentrating

 Is self-destructive or overly aggressive toward others